httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-Hdr: bar
 ~~~

-However, individual members of a list cannot be safely split between across lines; see {{text-parse}} for details.
+However, individual members of a List cannot be safely split between across lines; see {{text-parse}} for details.

-Parsers MUST support lists containing at least 1024 members.
-Field specifications can constrain the types and cardinality of individual list values as they require.
+Parsers MUST support Lists containing at least 1024 members.
+Field specifications can constrain the types and cardinality of individual List values as they require.

 ### Inner Lists {#inner-list}

-An inner list is an array of zero or more items ({{item}}).
-Both the individual items and the inner-list itself can be parameterised ({{param}}).
+An Inner List is an array of zero or more Items ({{item}}).
+Both the individual Items and the Inner List itself can be Parameterised ({{param}}).

-The ABNF for inner-lists is:
+The ABNF for Inner Lists is:

 ~~~ abnf
 inner-list    = "(" *SP [ sh-item *( 1*SP sh-item ) *SP ] ")"
                 parameters
 ~~~

-Inner lists are denoted by surrounding parenthesis, and have their values delimited by a single space.
-A header field whose value is defined as a list of inner-lists of strings could look like:
+Inner Lists are denoted by surrounding parenthesis, and have their values delimited by a single space.
+A field whose value is defined as a list of Inner Lists of Strings could look like:

 ~~~ example
 Example-StrListListHeader: ("foo" "bar"), ("baz"), ("bat" "one"), ()
 ~~~

-Note that the last member in this example is an empty inner list.
+Note that the last member in this example is an empty Inner List.

-A header field whose value is defined as a list of inner-lists with parameters at both levels could look like:
+A header field whose value is defined as a list of Inner Lists with Parameters at both levels could look like:

 ~~~ example
 Example-ListListParam: ("foo"; a=1;b=2);lvl=5, ("bar" "baz");lvl=1
 ~~~

-Parsers MUST support inner-lists containing at least 256 members.
-Field specifications can constrain the types and cardinality of individual inner-list members as they require.
+Parsers MUST support Inner Lists containing at least 256 members.
+Field specifications can constrain the types and cardinality of individual Inner List members as they require.

 ### Parameters {#param}

-Parameters are an ordered map of key-values pairs that are associated with an item ({{item}}) or inner-list ({{inner-list}}).
-The keys are unique within the scope of a map of parameters, and the values are bare items (i.e., they themselves cannot be parameterised; see {{item}}).
+Parameters are an ordered map of key-values pairs that are associated with an Item ({{item}}) or Inner List ({{inner-list}}).
+The keys are unique within the scope the Parameters they occur within, and the values are bare items (i.e., they themselves cannot be parameterised; see {{item}}).

-The ABNF for parameters is:
+The ABNF for Parameters is:

 ~~~ abnf
 parameters    = *( ";" *SP parameter )